Docker Containers aren’t better or worse than Virtual Machines(VMs), but in my experience, the latter is much better. Let me tell you why.

 Generating PDF files with WKHTMLTOPDF

-If your software is installed in a Ubuntu server, you’ll be more than fine as many of the WKHTMLTOPDF dependencies are already available in the OS.
+If your software is installed in a Ubuntu server, you’ll be more than fine, as many of the WKHTMLTOPDF dependencies are already available in the OS.
 However, when your software is being deployed to a Docker Container based on Docker Alpine, you’ll run into problems.

 In this situation, Docker Alpine is going to be troublesome.
-Nothing big but it’s bothersome.
+Nothing big, but it’s bothersome.

 All that trouble could’ve been avoided with Virtual Machines.
 It wasn’t the first time I used WKHTMLTOPDF.
-I even have a set of scripts to installed it.
+I even have a set of scripts to install it.
 They’ve always worked in Ubuntu operating systems.
 They didn’t work in Docker Alpine.

 Not that I’m saying that Docker Alpine is bad.
 It’s just very different and might cause trouble.
 But this is also a point I think Virtual Machines are better than Docker Containers.

-From my viewpoint Virtual Machines > Docker Containers.
+From my viewpoint, Virtual Machines > Docker Containers.